eatgreek.at / Kurt Scharner

 Right of withdrawal

-The cancellation period is 3 days from the day on which you or a third party named by you, who is not the carrier, has taken possession of the last goods.
-In order to exercise your right of withdrawal, you must inform us of your decision to withdraw from this contract by means of a clear declaration (e.g. a letter sent by post or email).
+The cancellation period is 14 days from the day on which you or a third party named by you, who is not the carrier, has taken possession of the last goods.
+In order to exercise your right of withdrawal, you must inform us of your decision to withdraw from this contract by means of a clear declaration (e.g. a letter sent by post or email to: [email protected]).

 In order to meet the withdrawal deadline, it is sufficient for you to send your notification of exercising your right of withdrawal before the withdrawal period has expired.

 Consequences of withdrawal

-If you withdraw from this contract, we will give you all payments that we have received from you, excluding delivery costs and administration fees, as credit voucher.
+If you withdraw from this contract, we will give you all payments that we have received from you, excluding delivery costs and administration fees, per same form of payment with which the order has been conductet (Paypal, creditcard, etc.).
 We can refuse the repayment until we have received the goods back.
-You must return or hand over the goods to us immediately and in any case no later than 3 days from the date on which you informed us of the cancellation of this contract.
-The deadline is met if you send the goods before the period of 3 days has expired.
+You must return or hand over the goods to us immediately and in any case no later than 14 days from the date on which you informed us of the cancellation of this contract.
+The deadline is met if you send the goods before the period of 14 days has expired.

 You bear the direct costs of returning the goods.
 You only have to pay for any loss in value of the goods if this loss in value is due to handling of the goods that is not necessary to check the nature, properties and functionality of the goods.